Documentation\Configuration\Clients\Windows\UNIX and Linux Clients

 This program is NOT freeware.
 It is shareware distributed on a try-before-

 you-buy basis.
 This is the honor system; please honor it.
-Since Domain Time
+The evaluation

 ------------------------------------------------------------------------------